BasicPrimitives/javascript/apireference/enums.md

 # Enumerations
 ## <a name="AdviserPlacementType" id="AdviserPlacementType">AdviserPlacementType</a>
-Defines leftward or rightward item placement relative to the referenced item.
-In case of assistants and advisers the referenced item is their immediate parent.
-In case of family diagram the referenced item is spouse or sibling in the row.
+The enumeration sets leftward or rightward item placement relative to the referenced item.
+In the case of assistants or advisers, the referenced node is their immediate parent.
+In the case of the family diagram, the referenced node is a sibling.

 | Name | Type | Value | Description |
 | --- | --- | --- | --- |